utsav87589/Flight-Price-EDA/README.md

 -removed outliers from the train and the test data, columns were duration_hours and price column -took time because I was trying to apply the transformations as well

+### day 8 update

+-tested on the outliers and the report also completed, now moving to the X_test_new tomorrow -finishing the dataset tomorrow, will do anomaly detection in the furture on the same